StephenTGibson/StephenTGibson.github.io/adventures/mount_somers_surprise.md

 ![a narrow swing bridge over a river with trees beyond](/images/adventures/mount_somers_surprise/mount_somers_surprise-14_swing_bridge_no_snow-800x600.jpg)

-I believe the snow didn't last long after the big fall as the temperature continued to rise through the afternoon.
+I believe the snow didn't last long after this fall as the temperature continued to rise through the afternoon.
 It was a real added bonus for the weekend.
 Wrapped up warm as we were, the landscape's overnight transformation into a winter wonderland was pretty special.